Key points

 Pledges:

 • Nationally Determined Contributions (NDCs): Under the Paris Agreement, countries are required to develop national climate pledges that set out what their contribution to reducing greenhouse gas emissions will be.
 These are usually short- to medium-term plans (to 2030) and must be updated and “ratcheted up” at least every five years.
-For example, the UK’s NDC includes a commitment to reduce emissions by at least 68% by 2030 (compared to 1990 levels).
+The next round of improvements is due in February 2025.
+For example, the UK’s NDC includes a commitment to reduce emissions by at least 81% by 2035 (compared to 1990 levels).

-• Net Zero targets: More than 70 countries also have longer-term net zero targets.
+• Net Zero targets: As of June 2024, 107 countries also have longer-term net zero targets.
 For example, the UK has a target to reach net zero greenhouse gas emissions by 2050.

 Policies: